linc31/CSV-Uploader/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Explaining the CSV Uploader

+The uploader will accept .CSV files only.
+Required headers are: name, email, and age.
+Header names are case sensitive.
+Rows require proper format to each header.
+Validation rules for rows will check for non-empty fields, valid format, and correct type.